 Parkython [Par-key-thon] is an initiative to catalyze the development of better technology solutions for People living with Parkinson’s (PwP), and our friends with related neurological challenges.

-Parkython aims to do this by bringing together diverse members of the global Parkinson’s community with developers, designers and other creatives to develop better technology solutions for PwPs, WITH PwPs actively involved in the innovation process.
-We are doing this through a series of webinars, virtual meetups, salons, “ideathons” and hackathons, leading up to the World Parkinson Congress 2023 (WPC) in Barcelona, Spain.
+Parkython aims to do this by bringing together diverse members of the global Parkinson’s community with developers, designers and other creatives to develop better technology solutions for PwPs, WITH PwPs and friends actively involved in the innovation process.
+We are doing this through a series of webinars, virtual meetups, book club meetings, salons, “ideathons” and hackathons, leading up to the World Parkinson Congress 2023 (WPC) in Barcelona, Spain.

 Please help us move forward by sharing our info with anybody who shares our vision.
 If you want to volunteer, donate, or otherwise get involved, please complete this form.